 Seah Eu Chin first came to Singapore in 1823, a youth of 18 years.
 Common wisdom holds that most immigrants to Singapore from China then were economic migrants, people seeking to leave the strife and poverty in the mainland to have better lives overseas.
 Seah, however, was not of the same mould.

-A son of a provincial official in Swatow, he was from a comparatively privileged background, part of a social class whose members would often choose to become scholars and part of the governing elite.
+A son of a provincial official, he was from a comparatively privileged background, part of a social class whose members would often choose to become scholars and part of the governing elite.
 Seah, however, bucked the trend; perhaps to seek adventure, perhaps to leave the instability of China, he set sail for Singapore.

 It is speculated that of all the British possessions then, Seah picked Singapore because it was the most prominent and bustling trading post in the region, one that held promises and opportunities that would attract a man of Seah’s drive and ambitions.
 As history would eventually turn out, Seah’s decision was a boon to the fledging colony.
 When he landed in Singapore, he began his career as a clerk and a bookkeeper.
 In time and with the assistance of his employers, he eventually became a capable and very wealthy businessman in his own right by 1835, eventually becoming the “King of Gambier and Pepper” in Singapore’s agricultural sector.